GareArc/AutoDav/README.md

-# webdav-nginx-autossl
+# AutoDav

 ## Overview

-`webdav-nginx-autossl` helps you quickly set up a WebDAV service in Docker with automatic SSL support via Certbot.
+`AutoDav` helps you quickly set up a WebDAV service in Docker with automatic SSL support via Certbot.
 Additionally, it includes a web-based file browser UI (powered by [Filebrowser](https://filebrowser.org/)) for easy management of your WebDAV data.

 ## Features